kyleschmolze/pghero-heroku-standalone/README.md

 ## PgHero Heroku Standalone

-Do you want to run the [PgHero engine](https://github.com/ankane/pghero/), but don't want to add more dependencies to your existing Rails app?
-Then this little repo is your for!
+Want to run the [PgHero engine](https://github.com/ankane/pghero/), but don't want to add more dependencies to your existing Rails app?
+Then this little repo is for you!

 This a standalone Rails 4.2 app which can be easily deployed to Heroku.
 Just point it at an existing Heroku database using `DATABASE_URL`.